Mayor Declares Riverside is "Leveling Up" in State of the City Address

-"Repurpose Riverside" project targets spring 2026 completion with $1.5 million grant.
+"Repurpose Riverside" project targets summer 2026 completion with approximately $300,000 in grant funding.

-Riverside is developing its first adaptive reuse ordinance to convert empty commercial and office buildings into housing, with city planners presenting a timeline Monday to complete the new regulations by spring 2026.
+Riverside is developing its first adaptive reuse ordinance to convert empty commercial and office buildings into housing, with city planners presenting a timeline Monday to complete the new regulations by summer 2026.

-The "Repurpose Riverside" project is funded through a $1.5 million technical assistance grant from the Western Riverside Council of Governments.
+The "Repurpose Riverside" project is funded through approximately $300,000 in technical assistance funding from the Western Riverside Council of Governments, part of a $1.5 million grant awarded to WRCOG to support all member agencies.

 "We envision a future where we have these office buildings today, where in a couple of years it could turn into something like this and revitalize an entire area of the city," said Daniel Palafox, associate planner with the Community and Economic Development Department.